 Research chat: Information scientist Alison Head on student habits

-A Boston University journalism school graduate, Head earned her Ph.D. at the University of California, Berkeley.
+A Boston University journalism school graduate, she earned her Ph.D. at the University of California, Berkeley.
 She has also worked as a reporter and researcher at newspapers in California.

 Her latest PIL study, “Learning Curve: How College Graduates Solve Information Problems Once They Join the Workplace,” finds that, though young professionals may have digital skills, they do not necessarily develop important traditional research skills.
 The findings “confirm a new instinct for ‘instant information’ among the digital generation,” Head writes in an article for the Seattle Times.
 She continues: